ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 ExactOrCalculated • Inside • Outside

 The BoundaryType determines how to determine the first value in from the stream starting at the start index.
-This is also effected by the direction of the method.
+This is also affected by the direction of the method.
 The table below indicates how the first value is determined for *GetRangeValues( )* for a FORWARD search of the BoundaryTypes shown: